 GeneCards Summary for OTULIN Gene

 OTULIN (OTU Deubiquitinase With Linear Linkage Specificity) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and TNF signaling (REACTOME).
-GO annotations related to this gene include cysteine-type peptidase activity and thiol-dependent ubiquitin-specific protease activity.
-An important paralog of this gene is FAM105A.
+Diseases associated with OTULIN include Autoinflammation, Panniculitis, And Dermatosis Syndrome and Panniculitis.
+Among its related pathways are Signaling by GPCR and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include cysteine-type peptidase activity and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is OTULINL.

-Deubiquitinase that specifically removes linear (Met-1-linked) polyubiquitin chains to substrates and acts as a regulator of angiogenesis and innate immune response.
-Associates with the LUBAC complex via direct interaction with RNF31 and counteracts its action by cleaving linear polyubiquitin chains to substrates.
-Required during angiogenesis, craniofacial and neuronal development by regulating the canonical Wnt signaling together with the LUBAC complex.
-Acts as a negative regulator of NF-kappa-B by counteracting activity of the LUBAC complex.
-Plays a key role in innate immune response: required to restrict linear polyubiquitin formation on RIPK2 in response to NOD2 stimulation, probably to limit NOD2-dependent proinflammatory signaling.
+Deubiquitinase that specifically removes linear ('Met-1'-linked) polyubiquitin chains to substrates and acts as a regulator of angiogenesis and innate immune response (PubMed:26997266, PubMed:23708998, PubMed:23746843, PubMed:23806334, PubMed:23827681, PubMed:27523608, PubMed:27559085, PubMed:24726323, PubMed:24726327, PubMed:28919039).
+Required during angiogenesis, craniofacial and neuronal development by regulating the canonical Wnt signaling together with the LUBAC complex (PubMed:23708998).
+Acts as a negative regulator of NF-kappa-B by regulating the activity of the LUBAC complex (PubMed:23746843, PubMed:23806334).
+OTULIN function is mainly restricted to homeostasis of the LUBAC complex: acts by removing 'Met-1'-linked autoubiquitination of the LUBAC complex, thereby preventing inactivation of the LUBAC complex (PubMed:26670046).
+Acts as a key negative regulator of inflammation by restricting spontaneous inflammation and maintaining immune homeostasis (PubMed:27523608).
+In myeloid cell, required to prevent unwarranted secretion of cytokines leading to inflammation and autoimmunity by restricting linear polyubiquitin formation (PubMed:27523608).
+Plays a role in innate immune response by restricting linear polyubiquitin formation on LUBAC complex in response to NOD2 stimulation, probably to limit NOD2-dependent proinflammatory signaling (PubMed:23806334).